mmenor/assembly_workshop2019/index.md

 freebayes -f /home/bqhs/workshop/hg19chr21.fa alignment/SRR097849.bam > variants/SRR097849.vcf
 ```

 We first create a new folder, `variants`, to store our variant data.
 We then call `freebayes`.
 The `-f` argument specifies the FASTA file for the reference genome.
 This should be the same file used for alignment.
-Next we specify the input BAM file.
+Next we specify the input BAM file(s).
+In this tutorial we only have a single sample, but if you have more, you can list them all to improve variant detection.
 Normally FreeBayes will print the output to your terminal's screen.
 We can redirect it and save it in an output file instead, using `> variants/SRR097849.vcf` at the end of the command.

 # Variant Annotation